Molly Christian Tyler

 For starters, it provides several templates for a wide range of literary feats, including novels, short stories, scripts, and academic papers:

 After you choose your project’s format, you’ll gain access to an arsenal of tools to help you research, plan, and organize your writing.
-The Binder enables you to add chapters and scene, then rearrange them by dragging and dropping their respective icons:
+The Binder enables you to add chapters and scenes, then rearrange them by dragging and dropping their respective icons:

 One of my personal favorite features of Scrivener, however, is the ability to import various kinds of research right into the app.
 I’ve used this to keep track of sources for academic papers, as well as to note important information about my settings and characters in fictional pieces.

-All you have to do is go to File > Import.
+All you have to do is go to File » Import.
 You can then select files you’ve saved to your computer (such as PDFs, Word documents, or images) or web pages you want to reference again later:

-These resources will show up under Research in your binder for easy access down the line:
+These resources will show up under Research in your Binder for easy access down the line:

 These features just scratch the surface of what this app is able to do, as I hope the rest of my Scrivener review will prove.